 - Reading Level

-One of the complaints about the ADA when applied to websites is there’s no clear standard a website can pass to ensure it won’t face lawsuits.
+One of the complaints about the ADA, is that there’s no clear standard a website can pass to ensure it won’t face lawsuits.
 These guidelines help make your website more accessible, but whether or not you face litigation is entirely up to the prosecuting attorney.

 This is why my advice is to do your best to make your website as accessible as possible.
 Try to eliminate errors in the Wave Tool.
 After that, it’s challenging to be 100% certain you’re in the clear.

 However, I’d relax about it if you’re a small blogger.
-If you’re not one of the top 100k sites on However, I’d relax about it if you’re a small blogger.
-If you’re not one of the top 100k sites on Alexa Rank, fixed all errors in the Wave tool, aren’t selling anything, aren’t providing a vital service, and don’t have a physical location.
+If you’re not one of the top 100k sites on Alexa Rank, fixed all errors in the Wave tool, and aren’t selling anything/providing a vital service.
 It’s improbable that you’d face litigation over ADA compliance.